-Clare has been living with Greg and Alex as part of our Shared Lives service.
-Greg and Alex say they’ve seen a real change in Clare because she’s had the opportunity to become more independent.
+A has been living with Greg and Alex as part of our Shared Lives service.
+Greg and Alex say they’ve seen a real change in A because she’s had the opportunity to become more independent.
 She is learning how to cook, goes to activities at local centres and is even planning a holiday.

 - Greg and Alex

 Sue and Paul became Shared Lives Carers after fostering two young people for over ten years.
 This means they can continue their work as the people they support move into adulthood.
 They have been supported by the Shared Lives team through this transition.